Porta Magenta: The gate

 A Porta Vercellina was part of the Roman walls of Milan; it was located in what is now Via San Giovanni sul Muro, at the corner of Via Meravigli.
 The gate was probably restructured (but not relocated) in the Roman Empire era.
 There are no remnants of the Roman gate, although the area houses some of the best preserved Roman relics of Milan, namely part of the Imperial Palace (in Via Brisa), the "Anspertus Tower" (later adapted as a clocktower of the Maggiore monastery), and part of the foundations of the walls themselves.

 In the 12th century, after Frederick I Barbarossa conquered and ravaged Milan, a new fortified walls system was built, enclosing a larger area, and Porta Vercellina was thus moved west, farther from the centre, to what is now Via Carducci, between the Basilica of Sant'Ambrogio and the Sforza Castle.
 A moat and a drawbridge were added to the gate.
 In the Middle Ages, the name "Porta Vercellina" began to identify the rione as well as the gate; the rione had its own coat of arms.
 The only remnant of the medieval walls is a statue of Mary and Baby, now housed by the nearby Church of São Nicolau (Nicholas of Flüe).

 In the 16th century, during Spanish rule, the walls of Milan were again enlarged, and the gate moved again west, to what is now the corner between Via Toti and Corso Vercelli.

 This gate was demolished and rebuilt in the early 19th century, when Milan became the capital of the Napoleonic Italian Kingdom.
 Porta Vercellina was actually among the first gates to be restructured, as it was destined to be used for the triumphal entry of Napoleon in Milan on 8 May 1805.
-The design of the new gate was commissioned to architect Luigi Canonica.
+The design of the new gate was commissioned to architect Luigi Canonica, and "hastily built".

 As with the other Napoleonic gates of Milan, Porta Vercellina had lost its defensive function, and became a tollgate.

 The gate was renamed "Porta Magenta" in 1860, to celebrate the victorious Battle of Magenta.
 In 1873, when the boundaries of Milan were enlarged and the surrounding Comune dei Corpi Santi was annexed to the city, the tollgate at Porta Vercellina lost its purpose, and in 1885 the gate was finally demolished.
+It was replaced by a railway office by 1906.